 The eye-teasing views of Anini will make you stand in awe of the mesmerizing destination.
 So, don’t miss the sunrise from Anini viewpoint.
 It looks outstanding.

 Visit Dembuen Village –The Last Village of Dri Valley

-The drive through the Dri valley offers one of the most scenic drives in Anini.
+The drive through the Dri Valley offers one of the most scenic drives in Anini.
 There is nothing for miles except eye-arresting visuals.
 The untouched beauty of the valley commands your undivided attention.
-The quaint villages, hilly terrains, iron bridges over the Dri River, and bamboo forest accompany you throughout your journey.
+The quaint villages, hilly terrains, iron bridges over the Dri River, and bamboo forests accompany you throughout your journey.

 Located approximately 32 km from Anini town, Dembuen village is one of the must-visit places in Anini.
 Inhabited by the Idu Mishmi tribe, the village is located in the most gorgeous location.
 The Dembuen village has a handful of people and the houses there are scattered.
 The small farmland, granary, and traditional huts are a common scene in the village.